VFM for Landlords: Why It’s Important & How To Improve It

 - Streamlining processes and procedures to reduce costs

 - Investing in technology to improve service delivery and reduce costs

 - Conducting regular value for money assessments to identify opportunities for improvement

 - Benchmarking against other social landlords to identify areas for improvement

 - Engaging tenants to understand their needs and preferences, and tailor services accordingly

 - Focusing on preventative maintenance to reduce the need for costly repairs

 VFM is a key consideration for social landlords in the UK, and there is an increasing focus on demonstrating VFM in the sector, especially given the rapidly shifting economic climate making it difficult for organisations to accurately make projections and put in place plans to mitigate financial risk.
 As such, it’s never been more important for social landlords to use a range of metrics to measure VFM, and continually seek ways to improve value for money through cost reduction and service improvement measures.
 Improving VFM is essential for social landlords to meet their obligations to their leadership boards, taxpayers in general, and most importantly, the tenants they house.
 Implementing measures to improve VFM and then actually being able to demonstrate it are two different things however, with many organisations struggling with the latter.

-If you’d like to find out more about how Mobysoft’s can help your organisation streamline overheads, make repairs service operations more cost effective and efficient, and demonstrate upturns in income collection, then book a RentTest by filling in our online form.
+If you’d like to find out more about how Mobysoft’s products and platforms can help your organisation streamline overheads, make repairs service operations more cost effective and efficient, and demonstrate upturns in income collection, then book a RentTest by filling in our online form.

 - VFM for Landlords: Why It’s Important & How To Improve It - January 27, 2023